okteto/go-getting-started/README.md

 This example shows how to leverage [Okteto](https://github.com/okteto/okteto) to develop a Go Sample App directly in Kubernetes.
 The Go Sample App is deployed using raw Kubernetes manifests.

-Okteto works in any Kubernetes cluster by reading your local kubeconfig file.
-If you need access to a Kubernetes cluster, [Okteto Cloud](https://cloud.okteto.com) gives you free access to secure Kubernetes namespaces, compatible with any Kubernetes tool.
+Okteto is a client-side only tool that works in any Kubernetes cluster.
+If you need access to a Kubernetes cluster, [Okteto Cloud](https://cloud.okteto.com) gives you free access to sandboxes Kubernetes namespaces, compatible with any Kubernetes tool.

 ## Step 1: Deploy the Go Sample App